Judeadeniji/UtilitiJs/README.md

 By specifying the action type when creating a new `Store` instance, TypeScript can now provide better type checking and inference.
 It ensures that the reducer function expects and handles the correct action type, reducing the chances of runtime errors caused by incompatible actions.

+### Fixed
+- Addressed issues reported in previous versions: Various bugs reported in previous versions have been fixed to ensure the library works as expected and provides a stable experience.

 ## Other Changes

-- Improved error handling: The constructor now throws a `Error` if the reducer parameter is not a function, providing better feedback during development.
+- Improved error handling

+## [2.0.33] - 06-06-2023

+### Added
+- Added mathematical utility functions:
+  - `import { maths } from "utiliti-js"`
+  - `clamp`: Restricts a value within a specified range.
+  - `lerp`: Performs linear interpolation between two values.
+  - `toDegrees`: Converts an angle from radians to degrees.
+  - `toRadians`: Converts an angle from degrees to radians.
+  - `roundTo`: Rounds a number to a specified number of decimal places.
+  - `randomInt`: Generates a random integer within a specified range.
+  - `sum`: Calculates the sum of an array of numbers.
+  - `average`: Calculates the average of an array of numbers.
+  - `min`: Finds the minimum value in an array of numbers.
+  - `max`: Finds the maximum value in an array of numbers.
+  - `factorial`: Calculates the factorial of a number.
+  - `fibonacci`: Generates the Fibonacci sequence up to a specified number of terms.
+  - `isPrime`: Checks if a number is prime.
+  - `gcd`: Calculates the greatest common divisor of two numbers.
+  - `lcm`: Calculates the least common multiple of two numbers.
+  - `isEven`: Checks if a number is even.
+  - `isOdd`: Checks if a number is odd.

+- Added string manipulation utility functions:
+  - `import { strings } from "utiliti-js"`
+  - `capitalize`: Converts the first character of a string to uppercase.
+  - `reverse`: Reverses the characters in a string.
+  - `truncate`: Truncates a string to a specified length.
+  - `startsWith`: Checks if a string starts with a specified prefix.
+  - `endsWith`: Checks if a string ends with a specified suffix.
+  - `contains`: Checks if a string contains a specified substring.
+  - `replaceAll`: Replaces all occurrences of a substring in a string.
+  - `countWords`: Counts the number of words in a string.
+  - `countCharacters`: Counts the number of characters in a string.
+  - `stripTags`: Removes HTML tags from a string.
+  - `isValidEmail`: Checks if a string is a valid email address.
+  - `isValidURL`: Checks if a string is a valid URL.

+- Added date manipulation utility functions to `DateFilter`:
+  - `isLeapYear`: Checks if a given year is a leap year.
+  - `getDaysInMonth`: Gets the number of days in a month for a given year.
+  - `addDays`: Adds a specified number of days to a given date.
+  - `subtractDays`: Subtracts a specified number of days from a given date.
+  - `compareDates`: Compares two dates and returns the difference in days.
+  - `isPastDate`: Checks if a given date is in the past.

+- Added `IStore` interface for `Store` class.

 Please note that this is a major release that introduces significant changes to the library.
 It is recommended to thoroughly test the updated library in your project environment before deploying it to production.
 If you encounter any issues or have any feedback, please don't hesitate to reach out to us.

 We hope that these enhancements will improve the overall developer experience and help catch potential issues at compile-time.
 Happy coding!

+### Fixed
+- No issue reported since last release.

 ## Contributions